SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 Rarity, letting her nerves get to her, gulped, not knowing what Pinkie was going to say, luckily she had an answer.

-Pinkie replied, “You’ll see when everypony gets here, it's a secret.”
+Pinkie replied, “You’ll see when everypony gets here, it's a surprise.”

+*Good job, Pinkie.*

-Rainbow replied, “Okay, sounds exciting,” she turned to Rarity and asked, “does this secret involve you or is it a Pinkie thing?”
+Rainbow replied, “Okay, sounds exciting,” she turned to Rarity and asked, “does this surprise involve you or is it a Pinkie thing?”

-Before Rarity could think of a reply, somepony knocked on Pinkie’s door. *Thank Celestia.*
+"It's an 'us' kind of surprise," Rarity said, trying not to give it away.

+Before Rainbow could speak again, Rarity had hugged her.

+"Nice to see you again," Rarity said to Rainbow.

+"Same," Rainbow said to Rarity, returning the hug.

+After the hug was over, Rarity went to Fluttershy and hugged her, "I'm glad you could make it darling."

+"Glad to be here Rarity," Fluttershy said with a smile as she returned the hug.

+After the hug, their next guest knocked on the door.

-Everypony turned to the door as Pinkie trotted to the door and opened it, revealing Applejack.
+Everypony turned to the door as Pinkie trotted to it and opened it, revealing Applejack.

 Applejack trotted into the room, Pinkie closing the door behind her.
 She soon found herself the recipient of a Pinkie Pie hug, and returned it.

 After the hug was over, Pinkie said, “once Twilight gets here, we can get this party started.”

+Rarity said, "welcome Applejack," before giving her a hug.

+Applejack returned the hug, "thank you kindly."

+After the hug was over, Applejack asked, "what's the occasion?
+Or is it a regular Pinkie party?"

+Rarity answered, "you'll know soon enough, just waiting on Twilight."

 As if on cue, somepony knocked on Pinkie’s door, Pinkie went and opened it, revealing their final guest, Twilight.